Identities in LDAP/AD are organized differently from the identity

 Eucalyptus groups within specific accounts; and LDAP/AD users

 will be mapped into Eucalyptus users.
-You also have options to
+Using the options to

 Note that each group can be mapped into multiple accounts.
 But